Capstone-Projects-2023-Spring/project-multi-purpose-camera/README.md

 - MySQL Database
 - Android Emulator (or physical Android device will work too)

+## Features
+<b>System and Device Installation</b>
+- Mounting and securing the camera in the desired spot
+- Setting up the Night Vision/Thermal Vision to Raspberry Pi
+- Setting up the Raspberry Pi on your device and cloud.

+<b>Create and Modify User Account</b>
+- Create/Modify User Account and Password
+- Profile Management
+- Database Management

+<b>Receiving live stream from another device</b>
+- Users should be able to receive a live video feed from another device
+- Users should be able to receive a live audio feed from another device
+- Users should be able to record live video feed
+- Users should be able to record live audio feed
+- Recording video and audio to the cloud
+- Cloud Storage
+- Self-Device Camera

+<b>Create Custom Alert and Notifications</b>
+- Tracking User Interactions

+## Bugs
+- Account will automatically logout after pressing on the account button or account settings
+- Recording will sometimes record
+- Too many task will crash the app

+## Instructions to Build
+- Android Only!
+- Make sure you have at least Android Version 10 or higher
+- Download the latest release
+- Make an account and you're set

 ## Quick Setup:
 - pip install opencv-python